Alcoholism Rehab Center in Idaho

 - High levels of stress

-Knowing the risk factors for alcohol use disorder can keep people aware of their drinking and minimize the risk of addiction and needing an alcoholism rehab center.
+Knowing the risk factors for alcohol use disorder can help people stay aware of their drinking and minimize the risk of addiction.

 To diagnose alcoholism, a person needs to meet the criteria in the DSM-5, which is published by the American Psychiatric Association (APS).